wethegit/react-modal/README.md

     triggerRef: triggerButton,
     // `transitionDuration` is used to set the duration of the modal's open/close animation
     transitionDuration: TRANSITION,
-    // `slug` will automatically open the modal when hash changes and will also update the hash when the modal opens/closes
+    // `hash` will automatically open the modal when hash changes and will also update the hash when the modal opens/closes
-    slug: "modal-with-slug",
+    hash: "modal-with-hash",
   })

   // Custom transition must be set on the <Modal> component, how you do it, inline styles or as a className, is up to you